graphsense/graphsense-tagpacks/README.md

 Since TagPacks are essentially files pushed to some Git repository, they can be uniquely identified by their Git URI (e.g., `https://github.com/graphsense/graphsense-tagpacks/packs/example.yaml`).

-Uniquness of individual tags is guaranteed by computing unique tag identifiers (hashes) across the following fields:
+Uniqueness of individual tags is guaranteed by computing unique tag identifiers (hashes) across the following fields:

 	gitURI
 	label